Project Descriptor reference

 To configure the project according to the descriptor, use the akka project apply command.

-The --dry-run flag allows validating a descriptor and see what would be applied without making any changes:
+The --dry-run flag validates a descriptor and shows what would be applied without making any changes:

 akka project apply --file project.yaml --dry-run